 MCU-DI1 is used to initiate Pre-Alarm function, which is usually connected to the vehicle's Central Locking System.
-As such, the Pre-Alarm function on VTC 6210-VR4 will be initiated or released based on the locking and unlocking state of the Central Locking System.
-For instance, when the Central Locking System is initiated or released, the Pre-Alarm function on VTC 6210-VR4 will be initiated or released, respectively.
+As such, the Pre-Alarm function on VTC 6210 will be initiated or released based on the locking and unlocking state of the Central Locking System.
+For instance, when the Central Locking System is initiated or released, the Pre-Alarm function on VTC 6210 will be initiated or released, the Pre-Alarm function on VTC 6210 will be initiated or released.